Over 90% of users saw increased regrowth or reduced hair loss in clinical trials

 Meanwhile, 59 percent of men who only used minoxidil and 80.5 percent who used finasteride alone saw hair health improvements.

 We offer finasteride online, following a consultation with a licensed healthcare provider who can determine if a prescription is appropriate.
-Hims also has minoxidil liquid solution and minoxidil foam (no prescription needed), with finasteride and minoxidil available together in our Hair Power Pack.
+Hims also has minoxidil liquid solution and minoxidil foam (no prescription needed), and finasteride and minoxidil available together in our Hair Power Pack.

 Hair loss treatments, delivered